Postcard Project

 • Not yet, but hopefully soon.
 (Please contact me if you have experience applying for grant funding!)

 • Yes!
-International addresses are affixed with a USPS Global Forever Stamp.
+International addresses are affixed with a USPS Global Forever Stamp and must be deliverable to an address recognized by USPS.

 • Postcard Project uses a third-party payment processor; you can edit your subscription details with your email address by clicking here.